-9.3.4.1 When delamination in a fingerjoint exceeds 10%, the fingerjoint shall be sawn from the wood and the gluelines cleaved open, so determine the cause of delamination.
+When delamination in a fingerjoint exceeds 10%, the fingerjoint shall be sawn from the test specimen and the bondlines cleaved open, to determine the cause of delamination.
 Causes of delamination shall be included in the quality control report.

-In facilities that use RF heating of the glueline, the exposed cross-section of the test specimens may show any overheating of the joint area as a discoloration of the wood.
-Most commonly, delamination is caused by glueskip, but may also result from heat damage to the gluing surfaces.
+Note: In facilities that use RF heating of the bondline, the exposed cross-section of the test specimens may show any overheating of the joint area as a discoloration of the wood.
+Most commonly, delamination is caused by glue skip but may also result from heat damage to the gluing surfaces.
 Heat damage may result in delamination to an area that shows shallow wood failure.
 A poorly manufactured finger profile may also contribute to delamination.